 Frequently, citizens applying for employment will find that their prospective employer requires a clearance letter from their local police department.
 This is a service the Wolverine Lake Police Department provides for residents only.
 To obtain a clearance letter you must appear at the Police Department with photo identification.
 A search of the Department's records is done and a letter is then generated listing any criminal contacts the requestor may have had with the department.
 There is no charge for this service.
 Make your request at the Wolverine Lake Police Department.

-The Wolverine Lake Police Department is available to fingerprint individuals for employment or other purpose during regular business hours 9:00 a.m. to 5:00 p.m.
+The Wolverine Lake Police Department is available to fingerprint Village residents for employment or other purpose during regular business hours 9:00 a.m. to 5:00 p.m.
 Monday through Friday at the Wolverine Lake Police Department.
 Officers will be called in from the road to perform this service so it could take a few minutes.
 Please allow yourself some extra time when coming in for fingerprinting.
 There is no charge for this service.

 Have you locked your keys in your car?
 As a courtesy to our Village residents, we will come out to help.
 We do have a liability waiver that we require to be signed prior to unlocking the vehicle.
 If there is a child in the locked vehicle, be sure to advise the dispatcher to upgrade the complaint to an emergency situation.
 Keep in mind that simple lockouts are not considered top priority complaints and other emergencies will be handled first.

 Vacation Property Checks

 When you are going out of town, call us, let us know when you are leaving and when you will be returning and we will keep an extra watch on your home while you are gone.
 Please complete this Vacation Form

 and return it to us prior to leaving.